-The systems previously required multiple entries for each piece of data, with no synchronisation or transparency for the operator, frustrating for both Elders and their suppliers.
+The systems previously required multiple entries for each piece of data, with no synchronization or transparency for the operator, frustrating for both Elders and their suppliers.
 Elders wanted a change.
-Implementing a system that could provide better track consignment of stock and report on daily sales at the retail store was paramount.
+Implementing a system that could provide better tracking of consignment stock and report on daily sales at the retail store was paramount.
 Key to this was the need to reduce double entry of stock sales in their current Point of Sale (POS) – the elimination of which would help to better manage the supply chain, and better meet the logistic and production demand of their customers.

 Elders is the first retailer to be part of AIMS Buyer Integration (ABI), a supplier funded industry initiative in Australia that integrates the AIMS platform with a retailer’s own POS system.

 The ABI has resulted in more accurate, efficient and timely recording of sales activity for suppliers of consignment inventory.
 “We have reduced the commercial impact caused by delayed data entry,” added Mr Barnard.
 “Our network sales personnel are now freed from having to enter the same data over and over.
 This doesn’t just cut down on human error – it boosts morale and makes for a more dynamic working environment.
 They’re especially impressed by the automated recording of products which have had no sale within the month.
 Identifying unsold products was once a stressful and time-consuming process.
 Now it’s automatic.
 Our systems now work with us more than before – it’s a relief for us and creates more value for our suppliers.”

 “Identifying unsold products was once a stressful and time-consuming process.
 Now it’s automatic.”